 Products like Hooligan or Overtime are excellent for delivering long-lasting focus and energy.
 While they were not designed with the gaming community in mind, the ingredient profiles of those products will serve gamers well.

-Up first is G Fuel, “The Official Energy Drink of Esports.”
+First is G Fuel, “The Official Energy Drink of Esports.”
 Founded in 2012, G Fuel has been along for several years longer than Sneak or Gamer Supps.
-Its flagship product is Energy Formula, which we’ll be using for the comparison.
+Its flagship product is Energy Formula, which we’ll use for comparison.

 Ingredients